Thinkwise/docs/docs/kb/exchange.md

 #### Testing

-To test whether the Thinkwise Exchange Connector works properly, the Connector must of course be started.
-If this user has logged in correctly, he will respond to all events of this user.
+To test whether the Thinkwise Exchange Connector works properly, the Connector, of course, has to be started.
+If this user has logged in correctly, it will respond to all events of this user.

-To test whether the agenda items are properly synchronized, an agenda item must be created in the agenda of the user in question.
-Then the Thinkwise Exchange Connector will capture this event and eventually call the `exh_from_exh_add_calendar_item` stored procedure.
+To test whether the agenda items are properly synchronized, an agenda item has to be created in the agenda of the user in question.
+The Thinkwise Exchange Connector will then capture this event and eventually call the `exh_from_exh_add_calendar_item` stored procedure.

 It will process the data according to its own implementation and store it, for example, in the custom table `calendar_item`.
-If this flow goes well, it is clear that the Thinkwise Exchange Connector works well.
+If this flow goes well, it will be clear that the Thinkwise Exchange Connector is working well.
 If the testing fails, the workflow overview can be used to see where the problem is.

 #### Implementation

 If after testing it appears that everything is functioning properly, the Thinkwise Exchange Connector can be put into use.
 The ExchangeSync service can be set to *Auto start* in the Windows services configuration so that it always starts when the server starts.

 The Thinkwise Exchange service can also be executed as a console application.
-This means that a command prompt opens and all actions that the Connector does follow.
+This means that a command prompt opens and all actions that the Connector does are followed.
 This can be done by running `ExchangeSync.exe` under the account that has impersonation rights.
 However, it is necessary to set up the file `ExchangeSync.exe.config` correctly.
 These settings can be copied from the file `ExchangeSyncService.exe.config`